sork01/dd2421lab3/cheatsheet.md

 ## Variance

 Variance quantifies how the prediction made on same observation differs from each other.
 A high variance model will over-fit on your training population and perform badly on any observation beyond training.

+## The Subspace Method

+Principal Component Analysis (PCA) is by far one of the most popular algorithms for dimensionality reduction.
+Given a set of observations x , with dimension M, PCA is the standard technique for finding the single best subspace of a given dimension, m

+### K-fold cross validation

+Cross-validation is a statistical method used to estimate the skill of machine learning models.
+A technique for assessing a model while exploiting available data for training and testing

+### Curse of Dimensionality

+The problem is that when the dimensionality increases, the volume of the space increases so fast that the available data become sparse.

+### The Lasso

+Least Absolute Shrinkage and Selection Operator.
+Lasso was introduced in order to improve the prediction accuracy and interpretability of regression models by altering the model fitting process to select only a subset of the provided covariates for use in the final model rather than using all of them.
+An approach to regression that results in feature seletion

+## Perceptron Learning

+Method to find separating hyperplanes